 The trip begins with pickup at your hostel in Uyuni around 10:30 am and the first stop is the Cementerio de Trenes (Train Cemetery), which houses old abandoned trains that used to service the salt mines.
 After this, you will visit the village of Colchani, where you will see where locals extract and process salt.
 You will also learn about how the salt flats were formed through a process that takes thousands of years.
 The Uyuni Salt flat is the world’s largest at 10,582 square kilometers (4,086 square miles) and is 3,656 meters (11,995 feet) above sea level.
 It was formed from transformations between prehistoric lakes and it extraordinarily flat and expansive.
 Here you will also see the Ojos de Sal (“salt eyes”), where water from an underground river bubbles through the salt, forming bizarre, eye-like circles in the ground.
 From there, you will go to a hotel that is made entirely of salt blocks and has now been converted into a mini-museum.
 Lunch will be served on Isla Incahuasi – an “island” in the middle of the salt flats covered in giant cacti!
 You will arrive in San Villa Candelaria in the late afternoon and get a chance to see the sun set over the salt flats – a once in a lifetime visual experience.
 Tonight you will stay in a hostel made entirely of salt!

 Tonight’s lodging is in Villa Candelaria Salt Hostel.

-Tonight’s lodging is in a Refugio in Huayllajara or in a hostel in Villa Mar (depending on availability).
+Tonight’s lodging is in either Huayllajara hostel or in Laguna Polques hostel (depending on availability).

 Day 3: Laguna Colorado – San Pedro de Atacama